nictki/Battmon/Battmon/README.md

 **24.02.2013**
 * 2.0-rc4
-* get rid of pynotify module, everything goes throught notify-send
+* get rid of pynotify module, everything goes throuht notify-send
-* notify-send shows all informations, like battery charge time, battery level etc
+* notify-send shows all information, like battery charge time, battery level etc
 * code cleanup
 * some improvements
 * re-add session lock commands

-**29.11.2012**
-* 2.0-beta3
-* clickable notifications removed, to buggy for me, to get latest stable clickable version go [here] (https://github.com/downloads/nictki/Battmon/battmon-1.2~svn26112012.tar.gz)
-* program can now works only with notify-send (without `pynotify`), but will show only basic notifications (no battery charge times, charge level..)
-* code refactoring
-* code cleanup

-**25.11.2012**
-* improve check if battery is present or not
-* add better warnings if some optional dependency is missing
-* add new sound file
-* minor bug fixes

 ## Notes:
 If you want to use hibernate, suspend or poweroff, be sure that your `ck-list-sessions output` gives something like this: